conan-io/docs/devops/backup_sources/sources_backup.rst

    core.sources:download_urls=["https://myteam.myorg.com/artifactory/backup-sources/", "origin"]

-You might want to add extra confs based on your use case, as described in the beginning of this document.
+You might want to add extra confs based on your use case, as described :ref:`in the beginning of this document<backup_sources_config>`.

 .. note::